bbenaddi/portfolio/README.md

 ## Deployment

-This site is deployed to GitHub Pages using GitHub Actions.
+This site is deployed as a GitHub User Site using GitHub Actions.
 The deployment is automated on every push to the main branch.

-You can visit the live site at: https://bbenaddi.github.io/portfolio/
+You can visit the live site at: https://bbenaddi.github.io

 ## Local Build